 Yes, you may need permission to cut down trees on your property in Southern Australia.
 The rules and regulations around tree removal can vary depending on the state or territory, as well as the specific circumstances of the tree in question.

 Even if the tree is on private property, there may be restrictions on its removal if it is a protected species or located in a designated conservation area.
-For a tree located within a council, you may need to obtain permission from the local council.

 In some cases, exemptions may apply for emergencies or for trees that pose a risk to public safety.
 However, it’s essential to check with the appropriate authorities first to avoid any potential legal or financial repercussions.